univention/intercom-service/docs/architecture.rst

  * The app contains ICS related (JavaScript-)code as part of it's normal responses.
  * This code will instruct the browser to send a requests to ICS, once communication to a separate app is required.
  * The ICS then acts as a middleware to modify and forward those requests appropriately to the relevant, second app using a backend communication channel.
- * ICS receives back the response and finally sends an appropriately modified response, back to the browser.
+ * ICS receives the response back and finally sends an appropriately modified response back to the browser.

 Refer to :numref:`figure-overview-simple` for a visual representation.